rstudio/pins-r/README.md

 ### Connections

-Connections can also be pinned to shared boards; however, you should pin them using a proper connection object, not an R
+Connections can also be pinned to shared boards; however, you should pin them using a proper connection
-formula:
+object:

 ``` r
 con <- pin_connection("bigquery", driver = "bigrquery::bigquery", project = bq_project, dataset = bq_dataset)